The Only Kitchen Prep List Template Your Restaurant Needs

 A kitchen prep list displays all of the food on the menu, and all of the ingredients necessary to make those meals happen.
 Furthermore, a kitchen prep list shows the quantity of ingredients needed for various menu items.

-With this list in hand and prominently displayed at a particular kitchen station, the chef or cook at that station can know they have everything they need to make whatever may be ordered that day.
-And, if another chef has to temporarily take over duties at that kitchen station, they too can be sure all needed ingredients are there.
+With this list prominently displayed at a particular kitchen station, the chef or cook at that station can know they have everything they need to make whatever may be ordered that day.
+And, if another chef has to temporarily take over duties at that station, they too can be sure all needed ingredients are there.

 By checking the kitchen prep list, a restaurant manager can also better manage food supplies and inventory.
 If a particular day is usually slow, potential food waste can be minimized by checking the prep list so only the par, or needed quantity of ingredients, likely to be used is prepped.

-Similarly, what if a particular day or week is known for being busier than normal?
+Similarly, what if a particular day or week is known for being busier?
 If certain meals are more popular than others?
 A kitchen prep list can account for that too, and ensure that a chef stays on par with the ingredients needed to prepare all the meals for a particular station.

 The Ideal Kitchen Prep List Template

 What should a kitchen prep list include?
 How do you make a kitchen prep list?
-The ideal kitchen prep list template should provide the ability to list and keep track of a variety of things, like so:
+The ideal kitchen prep list template should allow you to keep track of a variety of things:

-Usually, a kitchen prep list template will appear in the form of an Excel file.
+Usually, a kitchen prep list template will appear in the form of a spreadsheet.